session eight: the one-eyed monster, and why I don’t let him in

 How do you choose to be entertained?
 Informed?
 Instructed?
 Influenced?

 Or are you even choosing at all?

-Perhaps you’re letting television (and other various forms of media) make all the choices and eat you alive as you allow it to nibble on your mind and suck up all your time.
+Perhaps you’re letting television (and other various forms of media) make all the choices and have been allowing it to nibble on your mind, if not suck up your time.